Walt Larimore, MD, is an internationally-recognized family physician, a best-selling author, and an award-winning medical journalist.

-Dr. Larimore is a prolific author and has edited, written, or co-written twenty books.
+Dr. Larimore is a prolific author and has edited, written, or co-written forty books.

 Dr. Larimore co-wrote Workplace Grace: Becoming a Spiritual Influence at Work, which in 2004 won a Silver Medallion Book Award and was a finalist for the Gold Medallion Book Award.
 The video series, leader’s guide and participant’s guide for Workplace Grace: Becoming a Spiritual Influence at Work also won a Silver Medallion Book Award and was a finalist for the Gold Medallion Book Award in 2005.

 - Alternative Medicine: The Christian Handbook,

 - Lintball Leo’s Not-So-Stupid Questions About Your Body (For Boys),